khesualdo/Elevator-Scheduling-Simulator/README.md

 ## Description

 A simulation environment, which mimics the scheduling of multiple elevators within a building of any size.
-The multithreaded approach helps to simulate elevators running concurrently.
-The simulation also makes use of several group scheduling algorithms, which help to distribute the workload between elevator-cars as well as make the elevators adaptable to various situations.
+The multithreaded approach helps to simulate elevators running in parallel.
+The simulation also makes use of several group scheduling algorithms, which help to distribute the workload between elevator-cars as well as make the elevators adaptable to various situations (eg. more people in the morning - Up-Peak, everyone is going to the main floor - Zoning).

 ## How to Run